Arabian Prince

-Kim Renard Nazel (born June 17, 1965), better known by his stage names Arabian Prince or Professor X, is an American rapper, singer, songwriter, record producer, and DJ.
-He is best known as a founding member of N.W.A.
+Kim Renard Nazel (born June 17, 1965), better known by his stage names Arabian Prince or Professor X, is an American rapper, singer, and record producer.
+He was a founding member of N.W.A and contributed to several tracks from N.W.A. and the Posse (1987) and their debut studio album Straight Outta Compton (1989), the latter of which was released shortly after he left the group.

 Early life

-Nazel was born in Compton, California to the son of Joseph "Skippy" Nazel Jr., a prominent African-American author and radio talk show host.
+Nazel was born in Compton, California, to the son of Joseph "Skippy" Nazel Jr., an African American author and radio talk show host.
 His musical background came from his mother, a piano teacher and classical musician.
 His family tried its best to shelter him, sending him to a Catholic school and keeping him busy with football to keep him away from the gangs.
 The younger Nazel got his first experience with making music at the radio station his father hosted his talk show on; Nazel used the radio station's equipment to put together mixtapes that he would sell at school.
 Nazel went on to graduate from Junípero Serra High School in nearby Gardena.

 Music career

 Nazel took the stage name of DJ Prince and started selling mixtapes at school.
-While working at a luggage store at the Del Amo Mall, its owner, Sam Nassif, asked him to DJ a party at a community center.
-He kept performing there for several weekends and the success persuaded Nassif to invest even more in the place, renaming it "The Cave", where Nazel would continue to host for over three years and even after his N.W.A. days.
+While working at a petshop at a Lennox California Mall, its owner, Sam Nassif, asked him to DJ a party at a community dance hall.
+He kept performing there for several weekends and the success persuaded Nassif to invest even more in the place, renaming it "The Cave",(And Later "The Basement") where Nazel would continue to host for over three years and even after his N.W.A days.
 Nassif also funded DJ Prince's first record, "Strange Life".